imsky/pull-review/README.md

 PullReview({
   pullRequestURL: 'https://github.com/imsky/pull-review/pull/1',

-  // if retryReview is set to true, any current assignees will be unassigned and new reviewers will be assigned
+  // if retryReview is set to true, any current assignees
+  // will be unassigned and new reviewers will be assigned
   retryReview: false,

-  // if dryRun is set to true, Pull Review will not assign or notify reviewers, but will instead provide a list of reviewers and the notification channels it plans to use
+  // if dryRun is set to true, Pull Review will not
+  // assign or notify reviewers, but will instead
+  // provide a list of reviewers and the notification
+  // channels it plans to use
-  dryRun: false
+  dryRun: false,

+  // custom Pull Review configuration, overriding any
+  // configuration that already exists in the repo
+  config: {version: 1}
 });
 ```